cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 #### Web

-The directory generated by Cocos Creator 2.4.3 after building the __Web Desktop__ is as follows:
+The directory generated by v2.4.3 after building the __Web Desktop__ is as follows:

 ![image](web-v243.png)

-The directory generated by Cocos Creator 3.0 after building the __Web Desktop__ is as follows:
+The directory generated by v3.0 after building the __Web Desktop__ is as follows:

 ![image](web-v3.png)

 From the above two figures, notice the directory generated after building the Web Desktop, v2.4.3 and v3.0 are mostly the same, except with the following differences:

-1. Cocos Creator 3.0 puts all engine related code, such as core modules, physics modules, plugin scripts, etc., into the `web-desktop/cocos-js` directory, which looks clearer than v2.4.3, which was decentralized in the `web-desktop` directory.
+1. V3.0 puts all engine related code, such as core modules, physics modules, plugin scripts, etc., into the `web-desktop/cocos-js` directory, which looks clearer than v2.4.3, which was decentralized in the `web-desktop` directory.

     ![image](web-cocosjs.png)

-2. Cocos Creator 2.4.3 has only one startup script `main.js`, while v3.0 has the following two startup scripts:
+2. V2.4.3 has only one startup script `main.js`, while v3.0 has the following two startup scripts:

     - `index.js` -- Used to do some pre-processing work.
     - `application.js` -- Used to start the game.